 But hey!
-We won’t give too much details of this tour away!
+We won’t give too

 You will also see many of Marley’s prestigious awards.
 The most intriguing room that you will come across is Marley’s unadorned bedroom, just as he left it, with his star-shaped guitar laying by his bedside.
 It was also in this bedroom that a failed assassination attempt was made on the Legendary Bob Marley.

 Tuff Gong Studio Tour

 The Rehearsal Room, preparation and perfection of an

 You will also get to learn about the history and making of CD’s, their duplication and labeling for

 Of course, herbs and medicinal plants have always been a great feature and importance within the Rastafari Culture so it should come as no surprise that the Tuff Gong Herbal Garden provides points of interest and suggestions on traditional uses of some of Jamaica’s plants.